astropy/astropy/docs/convolution/index.rst

 * Improved options for the treatment of edges

 * Both direct and Fast Fourier Transform (FFT) versions

+* Built-in kernels that are commonly used in Astronomy

 The following thumbnails show the difference between Scipy's and Astropy's convolve functions on an Astronomical image that contains NaN